Today, I’d like to take a few minutes and educate you about the Army Stetson hat.

 There’s nothing quite like the Army Stetson hat.
-They really stand out and captivate people’s attention, especially compared to the unattractive beret.
+It really stands out and captivate people’s attention, especially compared to the unattractive beret.
 While I never served as an armor officer, or in a cavalry unit, during my 15+ years in the Army, it would have been an honor to do so.

 The purpose of this article is to share the information I’ve compiled online about the Army Stetson hat.
 Keep in mind, there are a lot of things I don’t know about it as well.
 A lot of the information about it is secretive and varies from unit to unit.
 At the end of this post, I would appreciate any input you might have about it.